-COURSE OUTCOMES

-After completing this course the students will be able

-CO1: Identify key reference documents to help guide the structure and style of the report

-CO2: Describe the connection between proposals and reports

-CO3: Possess practical exposure of collections of data and analysis for its results

-CO4: Apply key elements of structure and style in drafting longer documents

-CO5: Compare strategies for conveying information with text and visually
+COURSE OUTCOMES After completing this course the students will be able CO1: To identify key reference documents to help guide the structure and style of the report CO2: To describe the connection between proposals and reports CO3: To have practical exposure of collections of data and analysis for its results CO4: To develop an outline that arranges your main ideas in support of your purpose and main message CO5: To summarize the main ideas of your report or proposal for use in briefing notes or speech notes so that others can convey your main message in other contexts CO6: To apply key elements of structure and style in drafting longer documents CO7: To compare strategies for conveying information with text and visually CO8: To revise documents according to standard principles of structure, style, and Englishlanguage mechanics.
 The final year students must undergo 4 weeks Data Collection work for their Project Report in their fifth semester vacation i.e. before starting their sixth semester after completing their fifth semester examinations.
 The report preparation, presentation and viva-voce will be conducted during the sixth semester and the marks will be entered in their sixth semester.
-The following guidelines to be strictly followed:

-- 1. The Project Report should be only on the basis of Field Survey only. - 2.
-The data collection period should be during weekend and Holidays. - 3.
-There will be one Faculty Guide to prepare the Project Report. - 4.
-The students should submit the Project Report (Minimum 50 Pages). - 5.
+The following guidelines to be strictly followed: 1.
+The Project Report should be only on the basis of Field Survey only.
+2. The data collection period should be minimum four weeks (i.e. minimum 28 working days) 3.
+There will be one Faculty Guide to prepare the Project Report.
+4. The students should submit the Project Report (Minimum 50 Pages).
+5. 4.
 The Marks for Project Report will be awarded only on the basis of the Project Report.

-Course Description

-The Project is conducted by the following Course Pattern.

-Internal Presentation Submission External Project Report Viva Voce Total - 100

-- 6. The Project Report should contain

-- (a) Introduction about the Study

-- (b) Objectives of the Study

-- (c) Scope of the Study

-- (d) Limitations of the Study

-- (e) Analysis and Interpretation

-- (f) Findings, Suggestions and Recommendations

-- (h) Conclusion

-- (I) Bibiliography

-- 7. The evaluation of the Project Report will be internal only.
+External - 60 Marks and Internal - 40 Marks.
+(External - 60 Marks = Faculty Guide - 30 Marks + HOD - 30 Marks and Internal - 40 Marks = Presentation - 20 Marks + Vivavoce - 20 Marks) 6.
+The Project Report should contain (a) Introduction about the Study (b) Objectives of the Study (c) Scope of the Study (d) Limitations of the Study (e) Analysis and Interpretation (f) Findings, Suggestions and Recommendations (h) Conclusion 7.
+The evaluation of the Project Report will be purely internal.

+Programme : UG Semester : VI Sub Code : 18UCOE61 Part III : Elective Hours per week : 05 Credits : 05